astoeckel/ledd/README.md

 ## How to use

-Run the following command to blink the first LED of the PC Engines APU2 boardwhenever there is network activity on the specified network interface.
+Run the following command to blink the first LED of the PC Engines APU2 board whenever there is network activity on the specified network interface.

 ```
 ledd --led \